n1k1t/unit-generator/README.md

-  -i, --iterations [value]  Iterations maximum of unit tests generation (default: "5") -l --limit [value]        Files limit (default: "5") -v --verbose              Replaces pretty table with a raw Keploy as output (default: false) -h, --help                display help for command
+  -i, --iterations [value]  Iterations maximum of unit tests generation (default: "5") -l --limit [value]        Files limit (default: "5") -v --verbose              Replaces pretty table with a raw Keploy as output (default: false) -a --all                  Takes all paths provided by pattern (default: false) -h, --help                display help for command
 ```